FLFloppa/save-system/Documentation~/manual/index.md

 1. Create the following assets from the Project window:
    * `FLFloppa/Save System/Serializer/Newtonsoft Json`
-   * `FLFloppa/Save System/Storage/File System Provider`
+   * A storage provider asset: `File System Provider` (with optional path strategy) or `PlayerPrefs Provider`
    * `FLFloppa/Save System/Processing/All Modules Pipeline`
    * `FLFloppa/Save System/Save Service Configuration`
 2. Open the `Save Service Configuration` asset and assign the serializer, storage provider, and processing pipeline.
+When using the PlayerPrefs provider you can set a key prefix to group entries by profile or category.
 3. Optional: add `Data Migrator` assets to handle version upgrades.
 4. Click **Validate & Build Service** to confirm the configuration compiles without errors.